 In order for this to be received by the application deadline listed above, we recommend you submit your transcript to be reviewed by a NACES evaluator no later than one month prior to the application deadline.

 Three letters of recommendation from individuals who can assess your academic or professional qualifications are due by the application deadline.
 Letters from family members, fellow students, or peer-level colleagues are not acceptable.
+You may submit your application before we have received all of your letters of recommendation.

-Applicants are required to demonstrate the motivation, academic potential, and ability to undertake work at the University of Chicago by writing a candidate statement.
+Applicants are required to demonstrate their motivation, academic potential, and ability to undertake work at the University of Chicago by writing a candidate statement.
 Your statement should be typed, double-spaced, and no longer than four pages.
 It should highlight your qualifications and describe your interests.

 Submit an up-to-date resume or CV as part of your complete application.